1. Lift one foot & you have to trust something else to hold you.

 & : "If there are more things that have to be done, you should do them quickly."

-96. To frame 'communism' as a race, as a gender, as a sexuality, to provoke those same useful levels of feudal vassal court-slave hatred.
+96. To frame 'communism' as a race, as a gender, as a class, as a sexuality, to provoke those same useful levels of feudal vassal court-slave hatred.
 To plant under your skin the idea that the king's interests & yours are the same.

 96a.
 State Department memo on this version of the ooga-booga implant: "Fighting the absent pinkos remains a central goal of national security."
 "Long after left-wing threats are squashed, the regimes are still terrified of them."